 2006 Michael Dawson

-Advisory Committee – Mission & Guidelines
+Legislative Committee – Mission & Guidelines

-The Surety Association of Georgia (the “Association” or “SAOG”) Advisory Committee (the “Committee”) shall assess events and issues impacting corporate suretyship, educate industry stakeholders accordingly, and facilitate a resolution process defending the Association and its Member’s collective interests when appropriate and necessary.
+The Surety Association of Georgia (the “Association” or “SAOG”) Legislative Committee (the “Committee”) shall assess events and issues impacting corporate suretyship, educate industry stakeholders accordingly, and facilitate a resolution process defending the Association and its Member’s collective interests when appropriate and necessary.

 Governance and Overview

 Members of the Association will notify the incumbent President of a new or existing local surety industry issues.
-The President will notify the Advisory Committee chairperson and/or Senior Advisors of a local surety issue.
+The President will notify the Committee chairperson and/or Senior Advisors of a local surety issue.
 The Advisory Committee will field the issue and determine the appropriate course of action.
 The course of action may be to handle internally or refer to the SFAA or NASBP, or both.
 If handled internally, the response to the respective municipality or entity should clearly identify the issue and provide a recommended solution to the issue.
 The Senior Advisors will utilize the Associate Advisors as they deem necessary to facilitate the resolution of the issue.

-At each SAOG quarterly luncheon, the Advisory Committee shall provide to the SAOG an update on new and existing issues, and communicate to the Association the course of action taken.
+At each SAOG quarterly luncheon, the Committee shall provide to the SAOG an update on new and existing issues, and communicate to the Association the course of action taken.

 Ed Ward – firstname.lastname@example.org